GSA/digitalgov.gov/content/posts/2015-02-18-8-new-federal-friendly-apps-and-services.md

 ---
+url: /2015/02/18/8-new-federal-friendly-apps-and-services/
 date: 2015-02-18 1:10:43 -0400
-title: '8 New Federal-Friendly Apps and Services'
+title: 8 New Federal-Friendly Apps and Services
 summary: 'Tackling technology tasks just got easier.
 Recently, federal agencies negotiated eight&nbsp;new Terms of Service (TOS) Agreements for free apps and services.
 DigitalGov has an extensive list of federal-friendly TOS agreements for free products, and the list is updated as new TOS agreements are created.
 Cyfe Cyfe, a business dashboard app, helps users monitor diverse data'
-authors: [awichman, dan-kenny]
+authors:
+  - awichman
+  - dan-kenny
 categories:
   - Social Media
 tag: